 Once in an Atelier, students will study and practice in an immersive, stimulating, and communal environment that fosters serious work ethic, the desire to hone and master their craft, and the means to embrace fine arts as a career.

 Gage Academy of Art offers atelier programs dedicated to both the classical and modern tradition.
 By choosing a specific atelier, you dedicate yourself to study with that artist and their students for an academic year.
 Before choosing your atelier, research their program and determine which is the best fit for you.
-Once you have determined the atelier that best fits your preference, you can schedule a tour with the instructor or apply for their program.
+Once you have determined the atelier that best fits your preference, you can schedule a time to meet the instructor or apply for their program.

 Requirements for admission are a motivation to learn and a willingness to undertake a long-term commitment of one to four years toward artistic development.
 Select ateliers do require portfolio submission.
 However, an advanced portfolio is not crucial.
 Instead, instructors are looking for artists with the self-discipline and devotion to thrive at Gage.